 ‘The Incas faced a dilemma after gathering the enemy’s survivors.
 What to do with them?
 One Inca general suggested: Piñaschay! which means ‘put them in prison!’
 The prisoners of war were then regarded as Piñas’

 Upon hearing such awful accounts, some tribal lords rebelled.
 These courageous lords and their armies clashed with the Incas.
 Needless to say, they ended up losing their battles.
 The Incas faced a dilemma after gathering the enemy’s survivors.
 What to do with them?
 One Inca general suggested: Piñaschay! meaning put them in prison!
 The prisoners of war were then regarded as Piñas.

 After releasing them from prison, the Piñas became Imperial slaves.
 They were condemned to work for the rest of their lives.
 The bondage imposed on Piñas also extended to their families for various generations.
-Piñas who formerly had noble lineage were the exclusive property of the Inca.
+Piñas, who formerly had noble lineage, were the exclusive property of the Inca.
 Regardless, Piñas constituted the lowest caste within the Inca stratified system.
-Other accounts assure that Piñas were sent to work in coca plantations in the jungles.
+Other accounts assure that Piñas were sent to work in coca leaves plantations in the jungles.
 But there is actually no scholarly proof of such assertion.

 The little we know from Piñas was collected from ancient Quechua dictionaries.

 What we do know is that the perception of bad luck has still prevailed.
 To become a ‘pineapple’ is the worst thing that may happen to a Peruvian.
 What it is quite paradoxical is that piñas were the bravest warriors among ancient Peruvians.
 Piñas were willing to lay down their lives to be set free.
 So, it is an irony that the bad connotation prevailed.